6 tips to improve company culture

 Open communication

-• Regular One-on-One Meetings: Schedule personal conversations with each employee at least once a month to discuss work matters and receive feedback.
+• Regular one-on-one meetings: Personal conversations with each employee at least monthly create consistent space for work discussion and bilateral feedback.

-• Open Forums and Q&A Sessions: Organize meetings where employees can ask management direct questions and receive honest answers.
+• Open forums and Q&A sessions: Structured meetings where employees can ask management direct questions and receive substantive answers.

-• Culture of Constructive Criticism: Teach employees how to give and receive feedback in a way that promotes development rather than conflict.
+• Constructive feedback culture: Training employees to give and receive feedback in ways that support development rather than generate defensiveness.

 Work-life balance